The second trimester is from 13 to 28 weeks. Often the second trimester brings renewed energy levels. Your nausea and fatigue may be easing.

 Physical changes

-As your pregnancy progresses, you will notice more and more changes in your body.
+As your pregnancy progresses, you will notice more changes in your body.

 Feeling your baby move

 Get to know your baby's pattern of movements.
 If you have a partner, encourage them to feel for movements.
 This can help them to form a relationship with your baby.
 Think about what your baby may be doing.
-Is your baby moving their arms and legs, or sucking a thumb?
+For example, moving their arms and legs or sucking their thumb.

 Urgent advice: Talk to your GP or midwife immediately if:

-• you do not feel your baby moving or are feeling less movement than usual
+- you do not feel your baby moving, are worried about their movements or are feeling less movement than usual

 More energy and less sickness